TigerBSD/TigerBSD/README.md

 ## Install FreeBSD 11

-Download the official FreeBSD 11.0-RC1 memory stick image [FreeBSD-11.0-RC1-amd64-memstick.img.xz](ftp://ftp.freebsd.org/pub/FreeBSD/releases/amd64/amd64/ISO-IMAGES/11.0/FreeBSD-11.0-RC1-amd64-memstick.img.xz) and put it on a USB memory stick.
+Download the official FreeBSD 11.0-RC1 memory stick image [FreeBSD-11.0-RC1-amd64-memstick.img.xz](ftp://ftp.freebsd.org/pub/FreeBSD/releases/amd64/amd64/ISO-IMAGES/11.0/FreeBSD-11.0-RC1-amd64-memstick.img.xz) and write it on a USB memory stick using `dd` or similar.
 Insert the USB memory stick into your ThinkPad T520 and boot from it.

 TODO: Document choices made.